RDFroeber/hunger-games/README.md

   * Round 3: There are three tributes remaining.
 The tribute with the most sponsors survives
   * Round 3: if there is a tie in terms of sponsors, the tribute from the lower-numbered district survives
   * Round 3: if there is a tie in the district number as well, the female wins

-6. I start the Hunger Games so that people are entertained, remminded, frightened etc. (Complex Version)
-  * Each Tribute is assigned to a Zone (1-6)
-  * See Rules for continuation

 7. I want to know the outcome of each round so that I can announce the dead.
   * If it is not the final round, deaths are announced; otherwise a "victor" is named